Directory

 PI Career Support Center

 The Public Sector Team the Office of Career Development and Opportunities works to provide information and increase awareness about the public interest and public service legal community, public interest and public service job opportunities, and accessibility to funding for such work.
 The office sports various programs and events to bring in practitioners and potential employers, hosts an Annual Public Interest and Government Career Fair, conducts mock interviews and informational interviews, and helps with cover letters and resumes.
-For more info, visit this site.
 This office works closely with the faculty Director of Public Interest Initiatives as well.
 Shared initiatives include the public good speed mentoring event with alumni, all post graduate fellowship activities, including national fellowships and local fellowships such as the CDAC Rural DA fellowship, the Denver City Attorney Fellowship, and the Colorado Civil Justice Corps (to work at nonprofits doing civil legal services).

 Loan Repayment Assistance Programs (LRAP)